 1. The Nativity Story (2006)

-On November 27, 2006, Catherine Hardwicke’s The Nativity Story became the first film to ever hold its premiere in Vatican City.
-Starring a, then, little known Oscar Isaac, and is the only major film to have focused entirely on the story to date.
+On November 27, 2006, Catherine Hardwicke’s The Nativity Story became the first ever film to hold its premiere in the Vatican City.
+Starring – a then little known – Oscar Isaac, the film remains the only major adult drama to have focused entirely on the story to date.

 The Nativity Story is probably best known, though, for Keisha Castle-Hughes discovering herself to be pregnant during filming.
 Yes, she was playing Mary; no, her daughter Felicity was not the second coming.